 “Autocrat of the lunch table …. it scorns all alliance…”

-Food and drink famously attract the visual arts, as well.
-The Flemish peasant scenes, the still life, the Impressionists’ picnics, Jasper Johns, Babette’s Feast, it just goes on.
+Narrative literature has it covered, too: Charles Lamb’s encomium on roast pig, say.
+Food and drink have famously attracted the visual arts, as well.
+Flemish peasant scenes, the still life form, the Impressionists’ picnics, Jasper Johns, Babette’s Feast, it goes on.

 Yesterday, I asked if people knew what Welsh Rabbit was, and gave thoughts on the venerable dish.
 An 1899 book by an American, Charles N. Miller, deserves notice in this context.